mebassett/racket-pgm/README.md

 # racket-pgm

+Work in Progress.
+This is not a license.

 An ad-hoc, informally specified, bug-ridden, slow implementation of half of python's libpgm.

 The author felt that it would be instructive (to him) to implement representation, inference and learning for a pgm, and that it would be fun to do so in typed racket.